ocirede/Udemy_course_Python_small_projects/README.md

 # Python Small Projects

 This repository contains a collection of small Python projects, each designed to help me practice and learn different aspects of Python programming.
-The projects include a mix of object-oriented programming (OOP), game development, and graphical applications using libraries like Turtle and Pygame.
+The projects include a mix of object-oriented programming (OOP), game development, and graphical applications using libraries like Turtle.

 ## Projects Overview